The Adorable Way Princess Charlotte Makes Guests Feel Welcome

-She’s just three years old, but the only daughter in Britain’s current crop of young royals has already developed a strong hostess personality.
+She’s just 3-years-old, but the only daughter in Britain’s current crop of young royals has already developed a strong hostess personality.
 Princess Charlotte, daughter of William and Kate, the Duke and Duchess of Cambridge, apparently loves welcoming guests to Kensington Palace.

 Express reports that, per a royal source, Charlotte is very outgoing and loves meeting new people, especially guests of her mother and father.
 While some little children might hide behind their mum and dad or go suddenly quiet when faced with a new person, not Charlotte.
 The young princess apparently makes it a point to greet every guest and ensure their comfort.
 She is unafraid to meet new people and will instead go out of her way to do so.